 CellMax High-Efficiency antennas are based on a unique, patented technology that allows for 2dB-3dB (56%-100%) higher gain compared to antennas based on traditional technology.
 This offers up to a +44% geographical coverage increase and is equivalent to 30% more sites using traditional antennas.

-Making the most out of existing sites eliminates the need for new site acquisition and all the tedious work and expenses related to this work.
+Making the most out of existing sites greatly reduces the need for new site acquisition and all the tedious work and expenses related to this work.

-In rural areas, the high efficiency of CellMax antennas allows mobile operators areas to maximize high band coverage, reaching indoors in outlying villages, as well as migrate traffic away from the congested low band (see load balancing below) to the high-band capacity layer.
+In rural areas, the high efficiency of CellMax antennas allows mobile operators areas to maximize high-band coverage, reaching indoors in outlying villages, as well as to migrate traffic away from the congested low band (see load balancing below) to the high-band capacity layer.
 It also results in increased coverage equivalent to a grid with 30% more sites.

 Up to 500% stronger indoor signal

-In urban coverage, the lobe shape of the antenna pattern and the high antenna efficiency, often enables an improvement in indoor signal level of 6-7dB (corresponding to a signal level increase of 400-500%).
-The improvement of indoor penetration reduces or eliminates the need for in-building coverage systems.
+In urban coverage, the lobe shape of the antenna pattern and the high antenna efficiency often enable an improvement in indoor signal level of 6-7dB (corresponding to a signal level increase of 400-500%).
+The improvement in indoor penetration reduces or eliminates the need for in-building coverage systems.
 The overall improvement in coverage also allows traffic to be migrated away from the congested low band and into the high band, which has more capacity.